microsoft/Olive/docs/source/overview/options.md

 - `host: [str | Dict]` The host of the engine.
 It can be a string or a dictionary.
 If it is a string, it is the name of a system in `systems`.
     If it is a dictionary, it contains the system information.
 If not specified, it is the local system.

+- `target: [str | Dict]` The target to run model evaluations on.
+It can be a string or a dictionary.
+If it is a string, it is the name of a system in `systems`.
+If it is a dictionary, it contains the system information.
+If not specified, it is the local system.

 - `evaluator: [str | Dict]` The evaluator of the engine.
 It can be a string or a dictionary.
 If it is a string, it is the name of an evaluator in `evaluators`.
 If it is a dictionary, it contains the evaluator information.
 This evaluator will be used to evaluate the input model if needed.
 It is also used to evaluate the output models of passes that don't have their own evaluators.